Ananya-A-K/WEC-Systems-Recs_NAT-Task/README.md

 <br>
 Note:
 Lopback on "internet" router is used to simulate the internet.
 This is done because whenever<br>
-a request is sent to a server using ip, data packets are obtained through that same router(here "internet" roueter.<br>
+a request is sent to a server, data packets are obtained back through that same server(here "internet" router).<br>
 The data maybe present in that server itself or needs to be fetched from other server(s).<br>
 We can abstract these parts for the "simualated internet" using loopback.
 ### Route traffic from client to intenet through the router: